ispeters/async_scope/asyncscope.md

          @_write-env_@(token.wrap(snd), senv),
          @_spawn-future-receiver_@<@_completion-signatures-of_@<Sender>>{op}));
      ```
-   - The last field to be initialized in the dynamically allocated state is an async scope association that is
+   - After the last field in the dynamically allocated state is initialized,
-     initialized with the result of `token.try_associate()`.
-     - If the resulting association is engaged then the _`operation-state`_ within the allocated state is started.
+     - If `token.try_associate()` returns `true` then the _`operation-state`_ within the allocated state is started.
      - Otherwise the dynamically-allocated state is marked as having completed with `set_stopped()`.
 6. A sender is returned that, when connected and started, will complete with the result of the eagerly-started work.